-Today we will take a look at 8 chess openings that help Calrsen stay on top of the rating list and keep the World Championship title.
+Today we will take a look at 8 chess openings that have helped Carlsen stay on top of the rating list and keep the World Championship title.

 1. e4 e5 2.
 Nf3 Nc6 3.
 Bb5 Nf6

-The Berlin Defense has a reputation of a solid opening and even a drawish one.
-It is sometimes referred as the “Berlin Wall”.
-This opening leads to positions that Magnus excels at, thus it’s on top of “to-play” list.
+The Berlin Defense has a reputation for a solid opening and even a drawish one.
+It is sometimes referred to as the “Berlin Wall”.
+This opening leads to positions that Magnus excels at, thus it’s on top of the “to-play” list.

 1. e4 c5 2.
 Nf3 e6

-Sicilian Defense is the most popular, highest scoring response to 1.e4.
-The sole reason why 1.d4 is statistically better for white is because there is no Sicilian Defense against it.
-It is no surprise Carlsen has to face the Sicilian on daily basis in many his games.
+Sicilian Defense is the most popular, highest-scoring response to 1.e4.
+The sole reason why 1.d4 is statistically better for white is that there is no Sicilian Defense against it.
+It is no surprise Carlsen has to face the Sicilian on daily basis in many of his games.
 And he doesn’t mind.
-He has proven many time that he know a thing or two about the Sicilian.
+He has proven many times that he knows a thing or two about the Sicilian.

 Ready to start winning at chess?